-Study: United Airline Responsible For Half Of Animal Injury and Death on Planes
+Study: United Airline Responsible For Half Of Animal Injury and Death

 The punches keep coming for United Airlines.
 The death of a French Bulldog who was forced in the overhead cabin during a flight this week brought major attention to the irresponsibility and animal rights violations a United Airlines flight attendant displayed.
 The news and accounts of the tragic situation have been splayed all over the world, and the family grieves for its beloved family member.